-Our common stock is listed on Nasdag under the symbol "BTTX".
+Our common stock is listed on Nasdaq under the symbol "BTTX".

 The Selling Stockholders may authorize underwriters, broker-dealers or agents to solicit offers by certain purchasers to purchase the securities at the public offering price set forth in the prospectus supplement pursuant to delayed delivery contracts providing for payment and delivery on a specified date in the future.
-The contracts will be subject only to those conditions set forth in the prospectus supplement, and the prospectus supplement will set forth any commissions we or the Selling Stockholders pay for solicitation of these contracts.
+The contracts will be subject only to those conditions set forth in the prospectus supplement will set forth any commissions we or the Selling Stockholders pay for solicitation of these contracts.